bpineau/rcron/README.md

 ```
 12 11 * * * /usr/bin/rcron myjob
 ```
 * Configure an external tool to maintain the configured state_file up to date: on the master server, this file must contain the word "active", and the word "passive" on slaves servers.
-See SampleKeepalivedConfs for instance.
+See the [sample keepalived configurations](sample_keepalived_confs.md) for instance.

 ## Principles

 Cron jobs needing redundancy are launched by rcron rather than directly by cron.
 When triggered by the cron deamon, rcron will look at his state file's content, looking for the words "active" or "passive":
 * active: rcron will actually run the command
 * passive: rcron will return immediately

 So rcron is a dumb tool with a K.I.S.S. design, and doesn't do much by itself:
 * It doesn't guess the machines states (active/passive, aka master/slave).
 It just rely on external tools (like keepalived or heartbeat or wackamole, or something depending on your business context) or manual interventions to update his state file's content.
 * It doe not synchronize crontabs content by itself (do it manually for the jobs needing high availability).
 * It does not synchronize any data or code needed to run the jobs (consider using NFS, ocfs2, csync2, or similar).
 * If an active server halt or crash while running a cron job, rcron won't transfer this job elsewhere nor relaunch it.
 But it does try to log enough informations so you can see which jobs got interrupted.